autocontracts/permissioned-blocks/whitepaper.md

 // Now `values.a` is 3, the impure function modifies it.
 ```
 <p align="center">
 <b>An impure function</b> - A Javascript impure function that depends on the variable 'values' outside its scope.
-If run a second time the result will be different.
+If run a second time with the same parameters, the result of this function will be different.
 </p>

 <p><br></p>